English Ivy Facts, Uses, and Problems

 How to Control or Remove English Ivy

 The war against unwanted English ivy can be won with effort and persistence.
 The task involves cutting the ivy at frequent intervals (or all at once if the growth is small) and then digging out the roots.
 Protective gloves and clothing are useful, especially if a person develops dermatitis after touching ivy.
-Pruning shears, loppers or a saw are needed to cut the stems, depending on their thickness.
+Pruning shears, loppers, or a saw are needed to cut the stems, depending on their thickness.

 Experts often say that when trying to remove a large ivy vine, cuts should be made at shoulder height and at ankle height.
 This may enable the vine to be unravelled from a tree trunk.
 However, some people recommend that the upper portion of the vine be left to die naturally and crumble (as it will do, since it no longer has a water supply), because pulling the vine down may damage the tree.
 Experts also say that a wide zone around the base of the tree trunk should be cleared of ivy to prevent or delay a new invasion.
 Once the ground is clear it should be covered with mulch.

-A gardener will likely need to return to an ivy patch in a garden periodically to do more cutting, but the process usually becomes easier as the ivy thins out.
+A gardener will likely need to return to an ivy patch periodically to do more cutting, but the process usually becomes easier as the ivy thins out.
 As soon as the soil can be reached, digging is necessary to remove the roots.
 It's important to realize that the plant can regrow from a piece of root or stem.

-Once all the ivy seems to have been removed, the area should be checked periodically to ensure that new plants aren't growing.
+Once all of the ivy seems to have been removed, the area should be checked periodically to ensure that new plants aren't growing.
 Ivy is much easier to deal with when its stems are thin and relatively weak than when they are thick and strong.

 Invasive Ivy in Woodlands